bartificer/programming-by-stealth/docs/pbs43.md

 this._autoStepMS = 500;
 ```

-When ever we add new functionality we should add matching tests to our test suite, so, let’s do that by adding the following two assertions to the bottom of the _‘bartificer.ca.Automaton prototype > constructor: argument processing’_ test:
+Whenever we add new functionality, we should add matching tests to our test suite.
+So, let’s do that by adding the following two assertions to the bottom of the _‘bartificer.ca.Automaton prototype > constructor: argument processing’_ test:

 ```javascript
 // make sure the auto-step variables initialise to the expected default values